Chapter 6:

 “Not at all.
 If you need anything, just ask me!”

-Rei smiled back, a little relieved.
+Rei smiled back, feeling a little lighter.

-Time passed quickly.
-Rei tried a bit of everything, tasted new dishes, and laughed along with Akira.
+He tried a bit of everything, tasting new dishes, and laughing along with Akira.
+Everything was overwhelming, but exciting.

 He needed air.